Determine the viability of your business

 Help with financing

 Help increases your chances of financing.
-With the right advisor and good financial arguments, a 'yes' to your financing application could be within reach.
+With the right adviser and good financial arguments, a 'yes' to your financing application could be within reach.
 These advisers will help you on your way.
-Use the financing flowchart to choose an appropriate type of financing and increase your chances of securing funding.
+Use the financing finder to choose an appropriate type of financing and increase your chances of securing funding.